blockchain-lab-um/masca/packages/docs/docs/masca/storage.md

 Masca utilizes MetaMask's state to store data.
 Masca modifies the **`MascaState`** object.

-In the `MascaState` object, data for every MetaMask account is stored in property, named after the said MetaMask account.
+In the `MascaState` object, we store the data for every MetaMask account in a property named after the specific MetaMask account.
 Inside this property DIDs, VCs, Snap & Account Configuration are stored.

-There is also global configuration object in the MascaState object
+There is also a global configuration object in the MascaState object

 Data-store plugins, used by Veramo Client and Manager plugins, modify the state.

 - `DIDManager`
 - `DataManager`

-:::info Private Keys
+:::tip Private Keys

-It is important to note that MetaMask Account private keys are **NEVER** exported from MetaMask!
+It is important to note that we **NEVER** export MetaMask Account private keys!
 They are only used during RPC calls and are deleted from memory after the RPC method finishes with the execution!

 :::